SimonDavidson/papers/journal.md

 This is where the figures go.

 # Acknowledgements
-Thanks to the funding body.
+Thanks to the funding body and also to the National Niger Aerospace Authority